 The Fellowship Benevolence Fund exists to provide for those in our church and surrounding community.
-Currently, in response to the pandemic, we have prayerfully reached out to our local partners and are intentionally supporting these three important opportunities, as well as responding to individual requests sent to our church’s H.E.L.P.
+Your financial donation to the Benevolence Fund will go to support these outreach initiatives.
+You can give online through CCB designating your contribution to “Benevolence”, or mail in a check made out to “FellowshIp Bible Church” marking “Benevolence” on the memo line.
+Any amount given is appreciated and all contributions are tax deductible.
+Currently, in response to the pandemic, we have prayerfully reached out to our local partners and are intentionally supporting these important opportunities, as well as responding to individual requests sent to our church’s H.E.L.P.
 Team:

 Hunger Free MISD (Midway Independent School District) sends backpacks full of nutritional food home with food insecure students over weekends and holiday breaks throughout the school year.
 There are currently 150-170 families receiving food for their children for weekends.
 During this COVID-19 crisis, the Hunger Relief Fund is also providing 2 meals per day (breakfast and lunch), Monday-Friday, for any child in need, regardless of whether they are enrolled in a Midway school.
 The amount of $5.00 per day will feed a child two meals.
 Our support along with other community partners will position Hunger Free MISD to continue serving families while schools are closed.

 Fellowship is working to provide meals for the 12 women and their children (5 toddlers and several babies) who currently live in the Care Net Guesthouse.
 A donation of $100 provides a meal for all the Guesthouse residents during the Shelter in Place order.
-Due to COVID-19 concerns, our Outreach Team will coordinate the meals with Care Net.
 We are also helping with hard to find supplies needed for the babies at the Guesthouse, including diapers, wipes and formula.

 - Diapers sizes 4/5/6